sysbio-curie/biodica-environment/_docs/index.md

   <center><img src="../../assets/img/navicell_icon.png" width="50%"></center>
   </div>
   <div class="col-sm-8">
-  <p><b>Navicell visualization</b> - This module mapps the input transcriptomic data and/or the stabilized ICA components onto biological network maps, browsable with NaviCell tool.
+  <p><b>Navicell visualization</b> - This module maps the input transcriptomic data and/or the stabilized ICA components onto biological network maps, browsable with NaviCell tool.
 See <a href="https://navicell.vincent-noel.fr/">this link</a> for more details.</p>
   </div>
 </div>
 <br>